They have your information because you gave it to them, or to someone who you (usually unknowingly) gave permission to share it with third parties.

 If anyone has a desire to target you because of your profession, beliefs, or other motivations (grudges, revenge, to commit criminal acts) and wants to find information about you, it could be as easy as conducting an Internet search with your name.
 Such a search can produce results within seconds revealing information about you such as your home address, phone numbers, associated family members, political affiliations, pictures, and email address.

 Try it for yourself.
-Use your favorite search engine (like Google or Bing) and conduct a search using your name.
+Use your favorite search engine (like Google or Bing, however we prefer DuckDuckGo.com or StartPage.com since they help protect your privacy) and conduct a search using your name.
 If you conduct a search with more information (like your city), it becomes much easier to sift through and find information about you that is available.

 If someone intends to harass or harm you or your family, having your personally identifiable information publicly available will make it all too easy for them to find you.